-A second set of more nefarious tradeoffs may also exist.
-Target CEOs might be expected to sell the firm at an attractive price if their personal benefits from the transaction are large.
-Since a low takeover premium for target shareholders would also depress the CEO's own stock and option appreciation, we might expect CEOs to accept lower takeover premia only if they receive prominent jobs in the management of the buyer or special compensation arrangements not directly related to equity value.
+a low takeover premium for target shareholders would also depress the CEO's own stock and option appreciation, we might expect CEOs to accept lower takeover premia only if they receive prominent jobs in the management of the buyer or special compensation arrangements not directly related to equity value.

 We conduct regression analysis in an attempt to illuminate the relative magnitude of some of these tradeoffs.
-Our regressions test several hypotheses about patterns in which we expect CEOs to seek to extract private benefits from the buyer:
+Our regressions test several hypotheses about patterns in which we expect CEOs to seek to extract personal benefits from the buyer:

-- 1. CEOs who do not become officers of the acquiror should obtain greater monetary gains from the acquisition, since they effectively surrender the permanent income stream associated with their former positions. - 2.
+- 1. CEOs who do not become officers of the acquiror should obtain greater monetary gains from the acquisition, since they effectively surrender the permanent income stream associated with their former positions.
+This relation might be mitigated if the CEO has strong employment possibilities outside the firm. - 2.
 CEO financial gains should be inversely related to the prominence of the CEO's new position in the buyer, if any. - 3.
 Older CEOs should extract lower monetary benefits, since the present value of the lifetime income stream they surrender is lower. - 4.
 CEOs with greater bargaining power should obtain greater personal benefits.
 We measure bargaining power in two ways: (i) the ratio of the market capitalization of the target relative to that of the buyer; and (ii) the percentage equity ownership of the target CEO in his own firm. - 5.
 CEOs who do become top officers of the acquiror or receive other forms of favorable treatment should be expected to agree to transactions with lower prices paid to target shareholders.

-Tables 5, 6 and 7 present results of OLS regressions that test these hypotheses.
-In Table 5, the dependent variable for the model in the first column equals the total monetary gains from all sources, including stock and option appreciation, golden parachutes, augmented parachutes, and additional deal bonuses.
-Explanatory variables include dummy variables for whether the CEO becomes an officer or director of the target, CEO age, the market capitalization of the target, the ratio between the target's and buyer's market caps, and the percentage ownership of the target CEO.
+Tables 5, 6 and 7 presents results of OLS regressions that test these hypotheses.

+5.1 Relation between CEO financial gains and subsequent postion in the firm monetary gains from all sources, including stock and option appreciation, golden parachutes, augmented parachutes, and additional deal bonuses.
+Explanatory variables include dummy variables for whether the CEO becomes an officer or director of the target, CEO age, the market capitalization of the target, the ratio between the target's and buyer's market caps, the percentage ownership of the target CEO, and the excess return earned by the target's stock in the year prior to the acquisition (measured as the raw stock return minus the CRSP value weighted index).
 The right column shows the same model, but with the dependent variable equal to direct cash payments to the CEO, excluding stock and option appreciation.
-We find evidence that the CEO's total monetary gains are lower when he becomes an officer of the target, with an estimate of -\$4.3 million that is significant at the 5 percent level.
+We find evidence that the CEO's total monetary gains are lower when he becomes an officer of the target, with an estimate of -\$4.1 million that is significant at the 6 percent level.
 However, the estimate falls to -\$1.1 million and loses significance when the dependent variable is restricted to cash compensation only.